stitchdata/docs/_destinations/bigquery/guides/bigquery-understanding-stitch-impact-on-costs.md

       [Click here]({{ destination.storage-pricing }}) for more info on Google's Cloud Storage pricing model.

-  - title: "BigQuery Usage Costs"
+  - title: "BigQuery usage costs"
     anchor: "bigquery-usage-costs"
     content: |
       BigQuery ultimately breaks down pricing into two categories: Storage pricing and query pricing.

     subsections:
       - title: "Storage pricing"
         anchor: "storage-pricing"
         content: |
-          The cost of storing your data in BigQuery is entirely dependent on how much data you replicate into the data warehouse.
+          The cost of storing your data in BigQuery is entirely dependent on how much data you replicate into the destination.

-          However, when estimating how much data you expect to store in your data warehouse, it's important to understand the append-only nature of how Stitch replicates most data into BigQuery.
+          However, when estimating how much data you expect to store in your destination, it's important to understand the append-only nature of how Stitch replicates most data into BigQuery.

           **To summarize: existing data isn't updated.
 Updates are added as new rows to existing tables.
 Due to this, the size of tables can grow substantially over time.**